 Once a file is attached to an action, the plugin will automatically keep track of changes made to the file.
 If you edit and save the file the changes will be applied immediately, there is no need to re-attach the file or refresh anything.

 - Where to store translation files

 - Template and example files are installed with the plugin (at "%appdata%\Elgato\StreamDeck\Plugins\se.trevligaspel.midi.sdPlugin\Extras\TranslationFiles"):

 - An example file showing db values for Cubase faders ("CubaseFader db.xml").

 - An example file showing Program names for Program Change buttons ("ProgramTranslations.xml").
 You might want to adjust the font and/or the font size if you use this.

 - If you use these files unchanged you can reference them in the installed location.

-- If you edit the example files or create your own files from the template file you should save them to a new location (e.g. your Documents folder), otherwise they will be deleted when a new version of the plugin is installed.
+- If you want to edit the example files or create your own files from the template files you should save them to a new location (e.g. your Documents folder), otherwise your changed files will be replaced when a new version of the plugin is installed.

 Scenario Description I have translation files already configured for the previous version of the plugin, what do I need to change?
 Nothing.
 The default values used are exactly the same as in the previous version so "old" translation files can be used unchanged.
 I want a button that always send the same value but that shows different status based on incoming midi messages.
 Create a translation file where a only a single Step tag has a send="yes" attribute.